Cellulose Insulation – R-Value, Benefits & Installation Process

 Cellulose has the highest concentration of recycled materials on the market.
 Greenhouse gases are a thing of the past in the installation process, as cellulose requires no harmful propellants.
 Any nooks and crannies fill when using cellulose – just what you are looking when you are insulating a wall or attic.
 Cellulose insulation is inexpensive to make and affordable to buy.
 Chemical treatments repel invasive species of bug or small animal infestations in your walls or attic.
 Also, the chemicals used to treat the insulation are flame retardant and reduce fire hazards.
 The R-value of cellulose is where it earns its reputation as a great product.
 It provides an R-value of 3.5 per inch of thickness.

 While we have extolled the virtues of cellulose insulation, some people ask if it is a fire hazard.
 The argument is that in its natural state, cellulose – made of ground paper – and the fill is flammable.
 But, the chemical treatment – borates – that are Class I fire repellants.
 Class I refers to combustibles like wood or paper.

 We Can Help You with Installing Cellulose Insulation

 As a leading light in our industry, we at Integrity Roofers are the only insulation company to choose when you need expertise and experience to complete your attic or home insulation project.
-In North York, and across the GTA, our professional services are well respected, and we invite you to contact us for free estimate and consultation.
+In North York, and across the GTA, our professional services are well respected, and we invite you to contact us for professional estimate and consultation.